-Although you may initially think of “value” as a single number for a single bill, there can actually be a range.
-The Enoch Pratt Library has a useful guide around this topic.
-Different values for a 1950 $20 bill include:
+Although you may initially think of “value” as a single number for a single bill, there are actually a few different types of value.
+Currency value includes:

-Book Value: This is the generally accepted retail price of a bill or coin, and the number may be published in guides such as the Standard Catalog of World Coins.
+Book value is the generally accepted retail price of a bill or coin.
+The number may be published in guides, such as the Standard Catalog of World Coins.

-Buy Price: This is the price a bill and coins dealer would be willing to pay you for your item.
-Keep in mind, dealers are in the business of selling bills and coins.
-As a general member of the public with the occasional collectible bill or coin, this is the number that is most relevant to you.
+Buy price is the price a bill and coins dealer would be willing to pay for your collectible currency.
+Keep in mind, dealers are in the business of selling bills and coins, so this price will be lower than the bill’s retail value.
+This number is most relevant to members of the general public with an occasional collectible bill or coin to sell.

-Retail Value: If by chance you are looking to buy collectible bills and coins, this is the number you’ll be interested in.
+If you are looking to buy collectible bills and coins, this is the number you’ll be most interested in.
 The retail value is the price a dealer would sell a bill or coin for (which would result in a profit for the dealer).

-The $20 bill has had a long and varied history, however the year 1950 didn’t mark any historic updates to the bill.
-This means that although the design is slightly different than today’s bills, they are generally worth face value.
-Bills from 1950 onward are considered “modern” and aren’t popular among collectors.
+The $20 bill has had a long and varied history; however, the year 1950 didn’t mark any historic updates to the bill.
+This means that, although the design is slightly different than today’s paper currency, $20 bills from 1950 are generally worth face value — $20.
+Bills from 1950 onward are considered “modern” and aren’t as popular as pre-1950 bills among collectors.

 Traits That Add Value

 Although most $20 bills from the year 1950 are generally accepted at face value, there are a few qualities that could increase the value of your bill.
-These traits include “special” serial numbers, misprints, and “star prints”.
-Below you will find details about these unique traits.
+These traits include “special” serial numbers, misprints, and “star prints.”

 Special Serial Numbers